Flash Wheaties nn (1946) First Graded Highest Copy 1 of 4 CGC 7.0 [2004] |

 Comic Encapsulation

-To many collectors putting their prized comics in polyethylene bag, thinking "this is a good enough preservation move", until they come
+To many collectors putting their prized comics in polyethylene bag, thinking "this is a good enough preservation move", until they come back to their comic in a few years to find the quality of their book is changed for the worse.

 While polyethylene bags are OK for short time comic storage, perhaps over a few months to a few years.
 Comic aging depending partly on the climate where the comics are stored.
 Polyethylene are not considered a safe long term archival quality solution to document preservation.
 Polypropylene is considered a better encapsulation method because generally it is more stable in structure than polyethylene.
 In the end although polyester film encapsulation is considered the best for the value.